matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 Legacy calls are using room events to negotiate the call.
 A client could use the initial steps in the negotiation to also make the phone ring.

-With matrix RTC based calls this signalling is done over state events.
+With MatrixRTC based calls this signalling is done over state events.
-Also matrix RTC enables large group calls which makes it very desirable to have more configurations over the ringing process.
+Also MatrixRTC enables large group calls which makes it very desirable to have more configurations over the ringing process.

 ## Proposal